SuperOfficeDocs/superoffice-docs/docs/en/ui/soprotocol/howto/create-document.md

 The soprotocol should be on the format: ```soprotocol:document.main[new=true]?appointment_id=0&...other args...```

-Refer to the [document properties](#document-properties) for full list of available properties/args.
+Refer to the [document arguments](#document-arguments) for full list of available properties/args.

 ## Create new document